cristaloleg/awesome-manifesto/README.md

 - [ ] no big binary files inside a repo
   - slowdowns without a reason
 - [ ] have a meaningful README
-  - so everyone can quickly get overview of the repo
+  - so everyone can quickly get an overview of the repo

 ### CI
 - [ ] auto-revert on failure